NoahDavey/100-days-of-code/log/r1-log.md

 Today I created a personal access token with the github API and used it to read repo details from my github account.
 I also used it to read commit details for specific repos.
 This was relatively easy to achieve, however I still have some questions around how exactly OAuth2 works and what is different between an implementation using a personal access token and OAuth.
 Feel happy that I sat down and did this today, a good first step towards this challenge.
 Turns out sitting down and just starting to code does work decently well

 ### R1D2
+Today I created a webhook throught the github UI for my GithubAccountability Repo.
+I initially set it up so that whenever a comment on a commit is received that an event would be sent to me.
+I was able to successfully receive the payload and view the data which was sent to me.
+Tomorrow I plan on extending the functionlaity of this endpoint so that it does something useful when someone pushes to a repo.
+Likely I will do something like sending a message to telegram or signal etc. This was a good day and I feel like I better grasp the idea of Webhooks now.

 ### R1D3
 ### R1D4
 ### R1D5